Myths about Science

 Myth #2: Science can explain everything

-This usually shows phrased as "Maybe science hasn't explained everything yet, but it will."
+This usually comes phrased as "Maybe science hasn't explained everything yet, but it will."
 This is obviously a faith statement, but I don't want to attack it on those grounds.
 Rather, I want to point out that the statement relies on the more basic assumption that science can explain everything.
 That is the myth that I want to expose as false here.

 Sub-myth #3: Everything that is true can be proven